 - Was the source of the copied text cited?
 The lack of a citation is considered evidence of an intent to deceive, as opposed to carelessness or poor writing practices. - How many sentences were copied?
 The greater the amount of copying, the greater the offense. - Was there paraphrasing, or merely an attempt to disguise copying?
-One can avoid plagiarism by proper paraphrasing.
-But slight changes to a word or two of a copied sentence are not the same as rewriting in your own words.
+Slight changes to a word or two of a copied sentence are not the same as rewriting in your own words.
 Note that paraphrased passages still require a citation to the original. - Is any of the copied text claimed to be a novel aspect of the paper?
-Copying limited to background material or the methods section is still plagiarism but not as egregious as the copying of results or their interpretation.
+Copying limited to background material or the methods section is still plagiarism, but not as egregious as the copying of results or their interpretation.

 The last bullet point is worth exploring in more detail.
-Some authors seem to think copying text that merely describes the background of the field of study (in Plagiarism 93 the Introduction section) or that describes an experimental procedure that is not new (in the Methods section) is somehow exempt from the rules against plagiarism.
+Some authors seem to think copying text that merely describes the background of the field of study (in the Introduction section) or that describes an experimental procedure that is not new (in the Methods section) is somehow exempt from the rules against plagiarism.
 This is not true.
 If the words are not your own, then you are quoting someone else, and to quote someone else requires quotation marks (or indented text) and a citation.

-14.4 Duplicate Publication, or Self-Plagiarism
+4 Duplicate Publication ('Self-Plagiarism')

-The term "self-plagiarism" is an oxymoron: you cannot steal from yourself.
+The term "self-plagiarism" is an oxymoron: you can't steal from yourself.
 Still, the term is often used to describe a serious problem: misrepresenting previously published work as new.
-Such duplicate publication without proper citation is sometimes used by authors to increase their publication counts, hoping that editors and reviewers will not notice the lack of novelty in their latest submission.
-The harm here is to the journal and its readers, who waste their time reviewing and reading old work, thinking that there is something new to learn.
-Unlike a missing citation to someone else's work, authors cannot claim ignorance as an excuse for not citing their own prior work.
-Thus, duplicate publication is a serious ethical violation (see Chapter 15).
-Note that this is true for the Introduction and Method sections as well as for the Results and Discussion sections.
-If you copy your own text or figures, cite it (though you do not need to add quotation marks).
+Such duplicate publication without proper citation is sometimes used by authors to increase their publication counts. hoping that editors and reviewers won't notice the lack of novelty in their latest submission.
+The harm here is to the journal and its readers, who waste their time reviewing and reading old work thinking there is something new to learn.
+Unlike a missing citation to someone else's work, authors can't claim ignorance as an excuse for not citing their own prior work.
+Thus, duplicate publication is a serious ethical violation.
+Note that this true for the Introduction and Method sections as well as for the Results and Discussion section.
+If you copy your own text or figures, cite it.
 If your new work is a continuation of your old work, cite it.
 Make sure the reader can easily distinguish between what is new and what is old.